srconstantin/dispute-resolution/readme.md

 ## TODO

---maybe: allow multiple iterations of discussion before asking for a verdict
+ allow multiple iterations of discussion before asking for a verdict

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).